nitobuendia/oura-custom-component/README.md

 Imagine you want to retrieve the previous day of data, but for some reason the data for that day does not exist.
 This would mean that the data would not be possible to be retrieved and will simply show unknown on the sensor.

 This is frequent for `yesterday` as the data is not yet synced to the systems at midnight (you are still sleeping), but could happen for any day if you forgot to wear the ring.
 You may want this to stay like this or would prefer to backfill with the most relevant previous data.
 That process is called backfilling.
-This componenent allows to set a backfilling strategy:
+This component allows to set a backfilling strategy:

 ##### Rule of thumb